fr0sty99/muehle/README.md

 This is a Nine Men’s Morris implementation in Java (with Swing).
 I used the MVC Pattern.
 There's a UML Class-Diagram which visualizes the design.

-I saved some time on the UI-Design.

-Feel free to leave any suggestions on j.neber(at)gmx.ch

 ![screenshot](https://i.imgur.com/m9t76Uzl.png)